Skip to main content

 Oklahoma's Economic Indicators

 Oklahoma Economic Indicators deliver a monthly update of economic conditions in both Oklahoma and the U.S., including output, employment, manufacturing activity, construction, income and spending, as well as special reports.
-Presented in an easy to understand format, the source and importance for of each economic indicator is provided, along with current trends and developments.
+Presented in an easy to understand format, the source and importance of each economic indicator is provided, along with current trends and developments.
 Giving the reader a current and complete picture of the statewide and national economies.

 Labor Market Publications